saintsal/daoistry/content/practices/async-first.md

 > Communication shouldn't require schedule synchronization.
 Calendars have nothing to do with communication.
 Writing, rather than speaking or meeting, is independent of schedule and far more direct.

-## Uniswap's governance cut off Discord
+## Uniswap's governance slowly detached from Discord

 Uniswap decentralisation attempts assumed that their Discord chat community would be where decentralisation happened.
-But the people making the effective governance decisions ended up on their forum.
+But [the people making the effective governance decisions ended up on their forum only](https://otherinter.net/research/uniswap-offchain-report/).
 Discord ended up being an isolated community, used mainly for support, with increasingly frustrated people wondering why their voice wasn't being heard.

 ## Forum make time for real work
-Source Institute's [Speedboat Armada](https://source.institute/collaboration/decentralised-agile/#communication) emerged from similar splits.
+Source Institute's [Speedboat Armada](https://source.institute/collaboration/decentralised-agile/#communication) emerged to solve similar problems.
 Like MakerDAO, they ended up using their forum as the **single source of truth**.

 > Whereas on chat, discussions are pretty much over when they scroll off the page.
 Without that context, restarting a discussion that took place a few days ago is difficult.
 Chat content basically dissolves.
 Plus the busier chat gets, the more people feel pressure to live in chat, so everyone ends up hating it.